Privacy Policy

 We take data protection seriously

-The protection of your privacy when processing personal data is important to us.
-When you visit our website, our web servers automatically store the IP address of your Internet service provider, the website from which you visit us, the web pages you visit on our site, and the date and duration of your visit.
+Protecting your privacy when processing personal data is very important to us.
+When you visit our website, our web servers automatically store the IP address of your internet service provider, the website from which you are visiting us, the pages you visit on our site, and the date and duration of your visit.
 This information is essential for the technical transmission of the web pages and secure server operation.
 This data is not evaluated on a personalised basis.

 Responsible party